Skip to content

 Their published outcomes, including a 0.67% revision rate across more than 1,000 patients followed for up to 21 years[2], provide strong evidence that Prodisc® L total lumbar disc replacement is the best treatment for herniated discs caused by degenerative disc disease.

-SpinePro arranges and manages everything, so treatment in France is better and no more complex than treatments available closer to home.
+SpinePro arranges and manages everything, so travelling to France for lumbar disc replacement assures the best possible outcome and is no more complex than being treated closer to home.

 How long do I have to wait for treatment?